morningspace/oc/docs/using-enhanced-oc.md

 ## Using Enhanced OpenShift CLI

-By using enhanced OpenShift CLI, you can manage very large amount of clusters both in an efficient and secure manner.
+By using enhanced OpenShift CLI, you can manage very large amount of clusters both in a secure and efficient manner.
 Read below topics to get more understanding on how to use this tool:

 | Title                                   | Description
 |:----------------------------------------|:-------------